matthoffman/gnomus-server/README.md

 # Garden Server

 This is a Flask app that will hopefully be the brains of the garden server.
-We'll see...

-It started from https://github.com/JackStouffer/Flask-Foundation, so documentation at https://jackstouffer.com/flask-foundation/ is relevant
+It started from [JackStouffer's Flask-Foundation](https://github.com/JackStouffer/Flask-Foundation), so documentation at [https://jackstouffer.com/flask-foundation](https://jackstouffer.com/flask-foundation/) is relevant

-Some design notes and thoughts:
-1. I'm wondering if a database might be too much for this.
+This is very much a work in progress.
+You'll notice, at this point in early development, that there's some excessively detailed design notes strewn about in files like this one.
+That's because I find time to work on this in small increments, so it helps me to be overly explicit with what I'm thinking about each piece so that I can pick it up again later.

+# Design

+## Database or Flat File Configuration?

 My configuration data model is a set of garden beds (maybe 6 or 7?), a set of sensors (roughly 3-4 per bed, so < 20?), and maybe some global config.
-So that could be stored in a big JSON file, or set of JSON files.
+So that could be stored in a big JSON file, or set of JSON files, or it could be defined in an actual database.

+I'd like it to be easy to backup and restore, and easy to modify as the garden setup changes.
+In most cases, I'd lean toward configuring it in text files (YAML or similar) on disk, and version the config in Git, so I could easily version it, roll back, etc.
+But in this particular case, I hope to manage it via a web UI, so for expedience's sake I plan on storing it in whatever form is easiest to manage via Flask, which might well be a simple database.

-Now, the actual sensor readings need to be in some kind of datastore, and I want that to be backed up.
-Could be a set of log files, or could be a proper database.
+Now, the actual sensor readings are a bit different.
+They are much higher volume, and I want that to be backed up.
+They could be a set of log files, or could be a proper database.
 Not sure what a proper database buys me, but then again, I'm not sure what it really costs me either.
-That is really the problem SQLite is trying to solve:
+That is really the problem SQLite is trying to solve (from their webpage):
 > SQLite does not compete with client/server databases.
 SQLite competes with fopen().

-Maybe

-# Design
+So, that's probably the expedient option.
+We're not looking at more volume that SQLite can handle, certainly.

 # Visualization